isomerpages/nlb-curiocity/_events/Curiocity Showcase/Places of Entertainment, Recreation and Food.md

 **Street Hawkers**

 During the pre-war years up till the late 1970s, the streets of Bras Basah, like many parts of the city area, were once lined with street hawkers.
-A trade
+A trade that is considered as one of the most important components of our local heritage, food hawking has been around since the early 1800s, offering a livelihood for the early immigrants of Singapore.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/b67c970b-1162-11e3-83d5-0050568939ad